Layraaa/3DSPiController/README.md

 # 3DSPiController
-With this utility you can transform your Raspberry Pi in a hotspot, where a 3DS can be connected to redirect the inputs from your controller to your 3DS.
+With this utility you can transform your Raspberry Pi in a hotspot, where a 3DS can be connected to redirect the inputs from your controller connected in the Raspberry Pi to your 3DS.
 It will be installed:
 - Controller drivers
 - [FakeMii](https://github.com/Lectem/fakemii)
 - hostapd and dnsmasq to create the hotspot